 30. 70% of Remote Workers Get Training

 However, most companies do offer training for remote workers.
-Talent LMS reports 70% of remote workers receive direct training from their employers.
+Talent LMS reports that 70% of remote workers receive direct training from their employers.

 31. 50% of Telecommuters Take Online Courses